 Once in Trakai, it's a no-brainer to get oriented there and find major attractions: information signs and maps are everywhere.

-The castle is about 20-30 minute walk from the Trakai bus station along the Vytauto street which turns into Karaimu street on the tip of the peninsula.
+The castle is about a 20-30 minute walk from the Trakai bus station along Vytauto Street which turns into Karaimu Street on the tip of the peninsula.

 As you walk, you can see lots of traditional wooden houses painted in different colours - often yellow and green.

 Lithuania is traditionally a forested land with pines and other conifer trees.
-And apparently, many people still use hardwood stoves as a furnace during the winter season.
+Apparently, many people still use hardwood stoves as a furnace during the winter season.

 Not surprisingly, Trakai Island Castle is the biggest draw to this area.
 It was initially built in the 14th century and even became a de-facto residence of the Grand Duke during the golden age of the Great Duchy of Lithuania.